camillecochener/Face-Mask-Environmental-Waste-Detector/README.md

 For this purpose, 65 images of masks found outdoors were used.
 For the moment, this dataset is small because I started the project at the beginning of 2021.
 Nevertheless, my relatives and I are collecting new ones every day in order to complete this dataset.

-If you wish to contribute to this project and strengthen the detection system, please feel free to capture images on your side and send them to me by email: cochenercamille@yahoo.fr !

 - **Annotation**

 The data are annotated and reviewed with <a href="https://labelbox.com/">LabelBox</a> but many other platforms exist.
 A JSON file is exported and put into the `data/` folder of the repository.